Doubly-Robust Functional Average Treatment Effect Estimation: Proofs of main results

 First, by applying the triangle inequality on the modulus of continuity one obtains:

 Notice that $w(\drfos;\delta)\geq0$.
 Therefore, by Markov inequality, it holds that:

-where the second inequality follows from Eq.~\ref{eq:Mod_cont}.
-We can now take limits, and obtain:
+where the second inequality follows from Eq.~\ref{eq:Mod_cont}. \lorenzo{Crucially, by Assumption~\ref{ass:estimate}\textbf{c} and the use of cross-fitting, $\hat{\pi}^{(1)}(X_i)$ is bounded away from 0 and 1 with probability 1.
+This ensures the uniform boundedness in probability of the inverse weights, $(1+A_i/\hat{\pi}^{(1)}(X_i))$ and $(1+(1-A_i)/(1-\hat{\pi}^{(1)}(X_i)))$, which is necessary for the Markov inequality argument to hold.} We can now take limits, and obtain:

-The three terms in $M(\drfos;\delta)$ can all be bounded using the assumptions on expected Lipschitz continuity.
+The three terms in $M(\drfos;\delta)$ can all be bounded using the assumptions on expected Hölder continuity.
 In fact, exploiting the assumption of no unmeasured confounding and assumption \ref{ass:estimate}\textbf{d}, the first term is

 A similar argument holds for the second term.
-Finally, the third term is
+The third term is

 where we used assumption \ref{ass:estimate}\textbf{e}.